TheWidlarzGroup/react-native-video/examples/README.md

 cd examples/bare && yarn install
 ```

 3. Now you will need to generate native project for platform you want to run the example on.
     - For iOS / visionOS:
       Install pods in `ios` / `visionOS` directory
       ```bash
       # for ios
       pod install --project-directory=ios
       # for visionOS
-      pod install --project-directory=visionOS
+      pod install --project-directory=visionos
       ```
 > [!IMPORTANT]
 > You will need to hit it twice, because expo-plugin changes are not applied in the first run.
+> [!TIP]
+> Make sure you've already downloaded the visionOS simulator on which you want to launch the app.

       Now you are ready to run the App.
-(Flag `--interactive` is optional, but it is recommended as it allows you to choose the device you want to run the app on)
+(Flag `--interactive` is optional, but it is recommended as it allows you to choose the device you want to run the app on.
+Select `BareExample` scheme)
       ```bash
       # for ios
       yarn ios --interactive
       # for visionOS
-      yarn visionOS
+      yarn visionos --interactive
       ```

     - For Android:
       There is no need to run any additional command. you can just run the App.
-(Flag `--interactive` is optional, but I recommend it as it will allow you to choose the device you want to run the app on)
+(Flag `--interactive` is optional, but it is recommended as it allows you to choose the device you want to run the app on)
       ```bash
       yarn android --interactive
       ```

     - For Windows:
       There is no need to run any additional command. you can just run the App.
-(Flag `--interactive` is optional, but I recommend it as it will allow you to choose the device you want to run the app on)
       ```bash
       yarn windows
       ```